“To those devoid of imagination a blank place on the map is a useless waste; to others, the most valuable part.” – Aldo Leopold *

 “The effects of landscape and visual impact cannot be measured or calculated and mitigation measures are limited.
 However, experience gained recently suggests that opposition to wind farms is mainly encountered during the planning stage.
 After commissioning the acceptability is strong.” (source)

 They start with the specious claim that blight “cannot be measured or calculated” in a technical sense, which ignores aesthetic gut reactions.
-There is no official ugly scale, but ugly is still ugly!
-Much smaller cellular towers or office buildings can spoil views and are often disguised as trees or shrunk to fit their surroundings.
+There is no official ugly scale but ugly is still ugly!
+Ski lifts and office buildings (like LG’s 143-foot proposal on the Hudson River) have often been protested as environmental blight.
+Much smaller cellular towers can spoil views and are disguised as trees or shrunk to fit their surroundings.
 You can’t do that with wind turbines so they resort to propaganda.
 That first lie sets up the ruse that opposition to industrialized scenery is mostly temporary.
 They claim “after commissioning the acceptability is strong” but cite no objective polls.
 A more likely scenario is that people give up fighting and just try to cope, like Indians beaten down and trapped in reservations.
 At least that article admits that “mitigation measures are limited,” which is a dry way of stating that you can’t un-see or un-hear huge towers all over the place, so you either cope or move.
 The wind business forces itself onto rural communities and expects them to adopt a Stockholm Syndrome mindset.
-Gag orders are apparently placed on landowners as part of their turbine-hosting agreements (almost everyone has a price) and upbeat polls ask if people favor “renewable energy” without specifying its ugliest component.
+Gag orders are placed on landowners as part of their turbine-hosting agreements (almost everyone has a price) and upbeat polls ask if people favor “renewable energy” without specifying its ugliest component.
 Articles and forums supporting wind power are constantly ignoring or downplaying its aesthetic damage to scenery and the animals it kills.
 A truly green business wouldn’t need so many cover stories.
 They’re filling the fields, mountains and oceans with colossal, noisy, flashing towers and acting like it’s easily ignored (see cognitive dissonance).
 Engineers are generally not stupid people, so they’re either lying to themselves or have chosen to disrespect nature.

-There are over 300,000 of these eyesores as of 2017, and some wind zealots want to see up to 3.8 million.
+There are over a quarter million of these eyesores as of 2017 and some wind zealots want to see up to 3.8 million.
 They are far more interested in megawatts than rural scenery.